MicrosoftDocs/navdevitpro-content-pr/developer/datatypes/devenv-date-data-type.md

  If the year is defined by two digits and is between 30 and 99, then it is considered to be in the 1900s.
 If it is between 00 and 29, then it is considered to be in the 2000s.

 ## Storing Dates in the SQL Server Database
  SQL Server stores information about both date and time in columns of the DATETIME types.
-For date fields, [!INCLUDE[navnow](includes/navnow_md.md)] uses only the date and uses a constant value for the time.
+For date fields, only the date is used and a constant value is used for the time.
 For a normal date, this constant value contains 00:00:00:000.
 For a closing date, it contains 23:59:59:000.

  An undefined date is represented by the earliest valid date in SQL Server.
 The earliest valid date in SQL Server for a DATETIME is 01-01-1753 00:00:00:000.